Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\textbf{B. Tool Invocation.} AUTOFL~\cite{AUTOFL} is a single-agent system, which enhances standalone LLMs with tool invocation (\ie{} four specialized function calls) to better explore the repository.
+\headt{Tool Invocation.} \junweim{AutoFL}~\cite{AUTOFL} is a single-agent system, which enhances standalone LLMs with tool invocation (\ie{} four specialized function calls) to better explore the repository.
 It first performs root cause explanation, invoking tools to oversee the source code repository for pertinent information, requiring only a single failing test and its failure stack.
-During this stage, it autonomously decides whether to continue function calling or to terminate with the production of root cause explanation.
+During this stage, it autonomously decides whether to continue function calling or to terminate with the production of a root cause explanation.
 Subsequently, a post-processing step is used to correlate the outputs with exact code elements, aiming at bug localization.
-In addition, AgentFL~\cite{AgentFL} and RCAgent~\cite{RCAgent} also incorporate tool invocation (\eg{} static analysis, dynamic instrument, and code base navigation) into their framework.
+In addition, AgentFL~\cite{AgentFL} also incorporates tool invocation (\eg{} static analysis, dynamic instrumentation, and code base navigation) into its framework.